10 Fun Facts About Pugs

 1. The Pug is one of the oldest dog breeds.

 Pugs have been around since before 400 BC.
-This ancient dog breed is of Chinese origin, where they lived in Buddhist monasteries in Tibet.
+This ancient dog breed originated in China, where they lived in Buddhist monasteries in Tibet.
 Pugs were originally intended to serve as lapdogs for Chinese emperors.
 According to the American Kennel Club (AKC), the ancient Chinese emperors had a preference for flat-faced toy dogs.
 The Shih Tzu, Pekingese, and Pug were all developed as refined pets of the emperor and his family, as well as members of the imperial court.
 Similar to the Lhasa Apso, Pugs were highly regarded dogs that were often given as gifts.
 Because Pugs were so treasured, outsiders could only acquire one as a gift.

 2. Their name probably comes from their facial expression.

 Although it hasn’t been confirmed, many people think that the name “Pug” comes from the dog’s facial expression.
 A Pug’s facial expression is similar to that of marmoset monkeys, which were also known as Pug monkeys.
 These monkeys were popular pets in the early 1700s.
 Another theory suggests that the Pug name comes from the Latin word for “fist,” which is “pugnus,” because a Pug’s face resembles a clenched fist.

 3. The Pug was the mascot of the House of Orange in Holland.